oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 ​		You can execute this command a few times to see the evolution.

-6. While the pod is starting up, you can check the creation of the block volume and a loadbalancer that were specified in the config file:
+6. While the pod is starting up, you can check the creation of the block volume and a load balancer that were specified in the config file:

 - Navigate to **Storage**, then under **Block Storage** select **Block Volumes**.
 You will see a new block volume has appeared :